Ajay2908/IDE/README.md

 ```bash
 npm install
 ```
-This web app uses cpp python3 and java 11 compilers.
+This web app uses cpp , python and java compilers.
 So make sure to have all of these installed.
 ### g++
 ```bash
 sudo apt install g++